 (Below: Bernard McCoy)

 The shortest, and most tragic of their post-Titanic lives was that of Bernard.
 He developed a stutter after the sinking that never went away.
-He worked on the trolly system in New York City for a time, until he was drafted and served in the US Army in WWI.
+He worked on the trolley system in New York City for a time, until he was drafted and served in the U.S. Army in World War 1.
 He was a victim of mustard gas in France during the war and suffered health problems from that for the rest of his life.
 His last job was working in a laundry.

 Waking the Titanic Trailer (Video)